Operation Toan Thang III: August

 On 17 August at 08:20 1/9th Cavalry helicopters directed artillery fire onto an enemy unit 10 mi north-northwest of Lộc Ninh killing eight PAVN/VC.
 At 14:30 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy unit 10 miles northeast of Phú Cường, the enemy withdrew after two hours leaving nine dead and three individual weapons; U.S. losses were one killed.
 At 16:40 helicopter gunships of the 1st Cavalry Division killed seven PAVN/VC 9 mi north of Lộc Ninh.
 At 20:40 U.S. Navy PBRSs engaged 50–60 PAVN/VC 3 mi northwest of Phú Cường supported by artillery, helicopter gunships and AC-47 and AC-119s.
 The enemy withdrew at 22:10 leaving eight dead, however shortly afterwards helicopter gunships engaged an enemy force numbering 50-70 a mile away killing 33.
 An OH-6 was shot down 3 miles northwest of Phú Cường.
 On 18 August at 13:55 a unit of the 199th LIB received fire from two enemy platoons 12 mi northeast of Xuân Lộc, the enemy withdrew after 30 minutes leaving two dead and two individual and one crew-served weapon; U.S. losses were two killed.
 At 15:20 a unit of the 11th ACR engaged an enemy force 4 mi north of Lộc Ninh killing five and capturing an AK-47.
 At 15:40 helicopters from the 3rd Brigade, 9th Infantry Division attacked ten PAVN/VC 4 miles south of Bến Lức killing eight and capturing three individual weapons.
-At 17:55 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 9 miles southeast of Katum killing seven and capturing six individual weapons and two 107mm rockets.
+At 17:55 a unit of the 1st Brigade, 1st Cavalry Division engaged an enemy force 9 miles southeast of Katum killing seven and capturing six individual weapons and two 107 mm rockets.